 - Support for force feedback devices

-Some more details were found in a Russian website, featuring a few screenshots taken from an unknown magazine:
+Some more details were found in a Russian website:

 The game consists of at least 30 missions (20 standard, 5 bonus and a few secret ones), which often require not only shooting, but also finding items, saving hostages, capturing enemy bases, and much more.